KevinITS-site/KevinITS-site.github.io/another-page.md

   } <br>
 </p>

-The first thing we notice from the results of our query is that most of the entities retrieved are of class <a href= "https://w3id.org/arco/ontology/context-description/PreparatoryWork">PreparatoryWork</a>.
-Moreover, none of these cultural properties appears to be one of Mantegna’s famous artworks, which means that these works are either not present or they exist but are associated to an alternative agent whose name is slightly different:
+The first thing we noticed from the results of our query was that most of the entities retrieved wer of class <a href= "https://w3id.org/arco/ontology/context-description/PreparatoryWork">PreparatoryWork</a>.
+Moreover, none of these cultural properties appeared to be one of Mantegna’s famous artworks, which meant that these works are either not present or they exist but are associated to an alternative agent whose name is slightly different:

 ![Bildschirmfoto 2024-06-17 um 01 36 21](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/4a5979e8-a388-4b92-a4b0-08291dcf10b6)

-Although we are not satisfied with the result, we are keeping this first, preliminary IRI retrieved for the painter: <br>
+Although we were not satisfied with the result, we kept this first, preliminary IRI retrieved for the painter: <br>
 <https://w3id.org/arco/resource/Agent/12f2edbd230290b2abfb6c867ecef84b> (prel) <br>
-At this point, we try to modify the target of our query by making it more specific.
-This is why we decide to build a query in order to search for one specific famous painting by Mantegna, the "Cristo Morto".
-We include the full title of the painting in our query, knowing that, since this subject is very popular in the history of art, it could give us too many results.
+At this point, we tried to modify the target of our query by making it more specific.
+This is why we decided to build a query in order to search for one specific famous painting by Mantegna, the "Cristo Morto".
+We included the full title of the painting in our query, knowing that, since this subject is very popular in the history of art, it could give us too many results.

 <p style="background-color: Azure; padding: 5px;">
 PREFIX arco: <https://w3id.org/arco/ontology/arco/> <br>